XavierElon/XavierElon/README.md

 -->

-- country: USA 🇺🇸
+- Country: USA 🇺🇸
-- 🍎 Mac nerd
+- 🍎 Mac/Linux nerd
 - 👀 avaialable for hire.
-Looking to break into the 🔑🔑🔑�crypto/blockchain🔑🔑🔑 world as a fullstack developer 🔑🔑🔑
+Looking to break into the 🔑🔑🔑crypto/blockchain🔑🔑🔑 world as a fullstack developer 🔑🔑🔑

 **This readme is a WIP please be patient.
 Thanks**